zelanko/sql-docs.pt-br/docs/2014/relational-databases/security/auditing/create-a-server-audit-and-server-audit-specification.md

 3. Copie e cole o exemplo a seguir na janela de consulta e clique em **Executar**.

     ```
-    -- Creates a server audit called "HIPPA_Audit" with a binary file as the target and no options.
+    -- Creates a server audit called "HIPAA_Audit" with a binary file as the target and no options.
     CREATE SERVER AUDIT HIPAA_Audit
         TO FILE ( FILEPATH ='\\SQLPROD_1\Audit\' );
     ```